top1944/duckuments/docs/atoms_60_software_reference/12_software_carpentry/32_eclipse.md

 When it runs for the first time, choose "use this as default" and click "launch".

-Choose "import existing project into workspace".
+Choose "Import-> General -> Existing project into workspace".
 Select the folder `~/duckietown`.

 If it asks about interpreters, select "auto config".